withabubaker/Niagara-MostWanted-WebScraping-Tableau/README.md

 6. Numpy

 ## Files:
-1- NPRwanted.py: contains the codes for extracting the data from the NRPS website.
+- NPRwanted.py: contains the codes for extracting the data from the NRPS website.
-2- NPR.csv: contains the data extracted from NRPS (before cleaning) 3- dataCleaning.ipynb: exploring and cleaning the data.
+- NPR.csv: contains the data extracted from NRPS (before cleaning).
+- dataCleaning.ipynb: exploring and cleaning the data.
-4- Final_dfwithID.csv: contains the data after cleaning (used for Tableau virtualization)
+- Final_dfwithID.csv: contains the data after cleaning (used for Tableau virtualization)